 Chinese artist Liu Bolin has been disappearing for years now.
-Using his own body as a canvas, painting himself into the background, Bolin creates scenes that are statements about our relationship to our surroundings, and reflections on Chinese artists and their status in modern China.
-Beginning as performance art in 2005, his work includes series titled “Hiding in the City” and “The Invisible Man.”
+Using his own body as a canvas, he paints himself into the background.
+Bolin creates scenes that are statements about our relationship to our surroundings, and reflections on Chinese artists and their status in modern China.
+Beginning as performance art in 2005, his work includes a series titled, “Hiding in the City” and “The Invisible Man.”
 Collected below are several of his performances from the past few years and some of them, you really need to look hard to find him.

 He is truly the master of disguise.